dlang/DIPs/DIPs/13NNN-WGB.md

   ...
   S s;
   S* ps = &s;
-  func(s);   // last use, because despite ps still
-             // pointing to s, it is never used
+  func(s);   // ps still points to s, so it's not last use, even if ps is never used }
-}

 struct T { int j; S s; ~this(); }
-...

 {
   T t;
   func(t.s);  // not last use because of T's destructor